soniastylecodes/Poetic-Coder/README.md

 My portfolio website will be ready in a bit.
 Do Watch this space.

-I hope to do better and create the tech world i want to see.
+I hope to do better and create the tech world i want to see..